mhorpheus/test/DFIR-Hotline.md

 ## Ad-hoc IR Requests
-IRIS Hotline numbers are publicly available and anyone, not only Clients having active subscription, can call it.
+X-Force IR Hotline numbers are publicly available and anyone, not only Clients having active subscription, can call it.
 The intention is to allow also non-IBM Clients to call and request assistance with so called "Ad-hoc IR request".
-In this concept, a Triage call is considered "for free" - we want to show IRIS expertise and what kind support a potential Client may receive, hoping that they will be satisfied and decide to proceed with IBM.
+In this concept, a Triage call is considered "for free" - we want to show X-Force IR expertise and what kind support a potential Client may receive, hoping that they will be satisfied and decide to proceed with IBM.

-During initial discussion with a Client representative when received a Hotline call, on-call person should explain that IRIS is more that happy to assist and offers immediately a Triage call to:
+During initial discussion with a Client representative when received a Hotline call, on-call person should explain that X-Force IR is more that happy to assist and offers immediately a Triage call to:
 - evaluate Client situation
 - present proposed approach
-It should be clearly explained, that if Client decides to engage IRIS to handle this incident, an Ad-hoc contract need to be signed with Ad-hoc hourly rate.
-IRIS will not proceed with any work beyond Triage call without signed contract.
+It should be clearly explained, that if Client decides to engage X-Force IR to handle this incident, an Ad-hoc contract need to be signed with Ad-hoc hourly rate.
+X-Force IR will not proceed with any work beyond Triage call without signed contract.

 On-call person should not engage into any discussion related to commercials details and hourly rates, as this should be handled by Sales team.
 Dedicated [process](https://github.ibm.com/IRIS-NA/DFIR-wiki/edit/master/DFIR-Triage-Scoping.md#Ad-hoc-Assistance-Request) should be initiated to sort out commercial part of the Ad-hoc request.

 ## CSIRT
 THIS SECTION CONTAINS CONTENT MOVED FROM OLD DOCUMENT - TO BE REVIEWED
 ### IBM CSIRT notification
-When the IRIS team is actively working or is notified of an incident involving IBM-owned or managed systems, it is required that notification be given to the IBM CSIRT team.
-This direction has been given by the IBM CIO’s office and is required when IRIS becomes involved in an incident that may cause significant impact to IBM business in either operational, financial, client relationship, or reputation form.
+When the X-Force IR team is actively working or is notified of an incident involving IBM-owned or managed systems, it is required that notification be given to the IBM CSIRT team.
+This direction has been given by the IBM CIO’s office and is required when X-Force IR becomes involved in an incident that may cause significant impact to IBM business in either operational, financial, client relationship, or reputation form.

 A cybersecurity incident that is within scope of IBM CSIRT response and involvement is: